 “Publishing in high-quality journals remains an undisputed indicator of scholarly productivity in a vast majority of academic disciplines, including educational psychology,” the authors of the analysis wrote.
 “From faculty tenure and promotion guidelines to award criteria set by scholarly organizations, the quality and quantity of a scholar’s peer-reviewed journal articles are defining characteristics of intellectual merit and contribution to the field.”

-In the analysis, Martina Rau, associate professor in the Department of Educational Psychology, ranked sixth in the world for individual productivity when lead authorship position on articles is considered in the ranking calculation.
+Rau, an associate professor in the School of Education’s Department of Educational Psychology, ranked sixth in the world for individual productivity when lead authorship position on articles is considered in the ranking calculation.
 Under the same calculation, Rau ranked second in the world among early career scholars who have received their doctorate since 2012.
 She ranked seventh among early career scholars in a raw count of published articles.

 Rau, who studies learning with visualizations, said her research aims to improve learning in science, technology, engineering and math.
 She recently published a paper on how some diagrams commonly used in chemistry education could be doing more harm than good.
 She also recently received a grant from the National Science Foundation to study misinformation in graphs.